benhurtekeste/benhurtekeste.github.io/_projects/webcomic.md

 ## Spreading the Webcomic

 My webcomic was now complete.
-It was 5/21, exactly a month after I started, and all of the .kra files have been saved as .png files in a folder.
+It was 2020-05-21, exactly a month after I started, and all of the .kra files have been saved as .png files in a folder.
 All I needed to do was upload them.
 But was webtoons.com still the best fit for my webcomic?
-Well, after looking through a fair amount of webtoons on that website, I noticed all of them were in colour and only had a single panel per width.
-I didn't think my webcomic belonged in a place like this, so I did some more research and found tapas.io.
+Well, after looking through a fair amount of webtoons on [webtoons.com](https://www.webtoons.com/en/), I noticed all of them were in color and only had a single panel per width.
+I didn't think my webcomic belonged in a place like this, so I did some more research and found [tapas.io](https://tapas.io/).
 Here, there were comics of all types, including the ones in my format.
 I also wanted this website to gain more recognition.
 I had to change the dimensions of the cover page, but other than that, the uploading process was straightforward.

 My original intended audience was the religious parents who think indoctrinating their children into a religion is okay.
 Instead, my webcomic was able to reach the people who appreciate stories being told in this art medium, and people who have gone through similar struggles with religion.
 It has touched those who have known me in my life, as well as those who felt like they did while reading my webcomic.
 This experience has shown me that compassion can come from beyond religion, and that I am not alone in what I go through.

 ## Conclusion

 Looking back on this project, 2.5 years after I first published it, I think that this was a necessary step in my ideological growth.
-I really did struggle during the COVID pandemic because of the pressure and constraints religion caused me to endure.
+I really did struggle during the COVID pandemic because of the pressure and constraints religion caused me to endure, but perhaps there was a lot that was a bit overemphasized or unfairly biased to what I was going through, reading back at what I had wrote.
 I was able to close a chapter in my life, and I have since mellowed out from my initial, sometimes reactionary views of religion.
 I enjoy looking back at my work, and wonder at the potential I had if I had kept writing stories.
 Maybe one day, I'll serialize a story, perhaps in hard sci-fi, and continue where I left off in my artistic journey.